 A CRM tracks the purchasing patterns of your existing customers and provides insight into themes and trends, which you can then use to develop marketing and lead generation plans that have a higher chance of attracting new leads and customers.

-Here are some of the most popular CRM platforms:
+Here are some of the most popular CRM platforms.

 HubSpot offers a free CRM tool that provides real-time updates on your sales pipeline via a virtual dashboard, support for up to 1 million contacts, deal tracking and company insights.
+Our HubSpot review details the features that have long made this vendor a top name in the CRM space.

 Pipedrive is a user-friendly CRM that includes lead management, communication tracking, automation and a mobile app for managing your contacts from anywhere.
 The company offers a 14-day free trial.
+Dive into our Pipedrive review to explore everything you get with this CRM.

 Marketing automation helps your business focus on creating better customer experiences by allowing you to nurture leads with targeted content.
 It can be used to increase your production, track and optimize customer engagement, convert leads into customers, qualify leads and increase efficiency within your company’s workflow.